 But always make sure that what you ask for matches what you need as closely as possible – both so you don’t pay for more than you need, but crucially also don’t go for the cheapest option just because it’s the cheapest: you may end up not getting the kind of feedback you were actually looking for and essentially wasting your money.

-Turnaround is typically 2–3 weeks for standard-length novels.
+Turnaround is typically 2–3 weeks for standard-length novels, but depending on your needs and my schedule, it could be quicker (without the need to pay for fast-track).
 Your quote will come with a more precise estimate.
 Fast-track (+50%) and flexi options (up to 25% off) will also be detailed therein.

 Requesting a quote

 To receive your quote, please email me, attaching a sample of your MS (minimum 1,000 words, full MS is OK too) and providing the following information: